moises-cp/react-doc/doc/style__lib-styled-components.md

 import Person from "./Person/Person";

 /**
- * - Create a style component for the button and
- *   add the styles to it.
+ * - Create a style component for the button and add the styles to it.
- * - Add the styles to it
  */
 const StyledButton = styled.button`
   background-color: green;